Well now, what would happen if we lost all the nines in our number

 Here are some more:

 1999 MCMXCIX (1000 + 100 before 1000 + 10 before 100 + 1 before10).

 Now try these:

 They had two problems - firstly they did not have zero and secondly they did not have a system which allowed for "place value" in other words the position of a number told you nothing about its value (so in Roman numerals a C means 100 wherever you see it).
-Whereas, in our number system you know the value of a number by its column counted from the right (units, tens, hundreds, etc.)
+Whereas, in our number system you know the value of a number by its column counted from the right (ones, tens, hundreds, etc.)